prabath/prabath.github.io/index.md

 ### Usage

-Clone all Identity Server related repositories.
+Clones all Identity Server related repositories.
 This is not a required step to run other commands.

 ```markdown
 ./rex.sh clone
 ```
-List out all Identity Server related repositories.
+Lists out all Identity Server related repositories.
 You can do this, even without cloning all repos.

 ```markdown
 ./rex.sh list
 ```
-Update all Identity Server related repositories.
+Updates all Identity Server related repositories.
 If there are any new repos, those will be cloned.

 ```markdown
 ./rex.sh update
 ```

-Find the git repo(s), by the given name.
+Finds the git repo(s), by the given name.
 You can do this, even without cloning all repos.
 The -c option will narrow down the search results for the given component name (or jar file name without version)

 ```markdown
 ./rex.sh find org.wso2.carbon.identity.authenticator.mutualssl